Introduction

 Since our goal with this particular logo is to be serious, we need serious looking fonts.
 It simply takes time to develop an eye for what is serious and what isn't.

+Here are a few examples of good font selections for this project: All of these logos with the exception of 4 and 6 are pretty much similar. #1, 2, 3 & 5 are all very simplistic and serious in appearance.
 Logo 4 still appears "serious" even though it is significantly different from the rest.
 I chose this just in case I want to experiment with piecing together fonts for the word "Blue" and "Laguna".
+Logo 6 is a very bold / italicized logo that says nothing but serious. |

 4. Finalizing a Font Selection